Sub: Member Ron Walton

 Magnets are used in the final stages of panning out gold.
 As one pans, there is often a lot of heavy black sand in the bottom of the pan.
 Miners will take a magnet and run it around the bottom of the pan collecting the black sand, and along with the sand comes the flower gold (very small gold particles).
-The sand is then placed in another contained for panning out at a later time, or using a different process to separate the fine gold from the black sand.
-The black sand is magnetite, and with a magnet collects very easily along the magnet.
+The black sand is magnetite, and clings easily to the magnet.
 Below you will see a pan with black sand and how the black sand and the gold are together.
 The magnetite is quite heavy, as well as the gold.
 This is a beautiful pan of gold, and once cleaned of the black sand would be for a nice afternoon of just panning.

 It is exciting to see the gold separating from the black sand, and once you see the color of gold in the bottom of a pan, you are hooked, for nothing is quite as beautiful and exciting as finding one of nature’s most precious metals out of a pan of gravel and mud.
 The gold in this pan is generous in size, but not yet of nugget size, we will discuss that later, and show you nuggets.